 Learning Outcomes

-- Use a holistic approach to understand the hydrologic spatial connections and interactions between the physical and human environment.
+- Demonstrate a holistic approach to understanding the hydrologic spatial connections and interactions between the physical and human environment.

-- Use sound, defensible and rigorous quantitative and qualitative methods to analyze and interpret hydrologic data in a meaningful way.
+- Demonstrate sound, defensible and rigorous quantitative and qualitative methods to analyze and interpret hydrologic data in a meaningful way.

-- Articulate these findings to various audiences in a respectful and professional manner.
+- Explain analytical and interpretive findings to various audiences in a respectful and professional manner.